BonePolk/AstandyClient/README.md

 There some limitation with handshake:

-- AxleBolt always try to fix ways to obtain handshake of account and also can add some new limitations
+- AxleBolt always try to fix ways to obtain handshake of account and also can add some new restrictions
 - Only one active handshake per account (If you log into the official Standoff 2 game client, your current session will be invalidated, and you will need to perform a new handshake.)
 - Handshake have limited lifetime

+## What do all this rpc methods actually?

+Try it out and guess what difference

+[!TIP]
+Always use a test/alt account when exploring unknown methods to avoid any risks to your main profile.

+Also i am planning to release application for analyzing the official Standoff 2 game client rpc behavior.
+News about are on [project telegram channel](https://t.me/astandy_api)